ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 The ground and non-ground points compete with each other to determine the occupancy status of each cell in the costmap.
 The layer also incorporates height-based classification to distinguish between actual obstacles and traversable terrain variations, such as slopes or small bumps.

-Lets look at the core mechanisms in more detail:
+Let's look at the core mechanisms in more detail:

 1. Evidence Accumulation and Competition System
 -----------------------------------------------

 Each grid cell collects two types of evidence: ground and obstacle.
 As new sensor data arrives, these scores are updated and compared to estimate how likely the cell is occupied.
-The evidences can be scaled differently (e.g., obstacle evidence may be weighted more heavily than ground evidence) to create a bias towards safety.
+Evidence weights can be adjusted differently (e.g., obstacle evidence may be weighted more heavily than ground evidence) to create a safety bias.

 A cell is marked as an obstacle only when there is both: